EVERSE-ResearchSoftware/RSQKit/pages/tasks/future_proofing.md

 ### Solutions

 - **Capture your software environment explicitly.** Use a dependency file (`requirements.txt`, `environment.yml`, `pyproject.toml`, `renv.lock`) so that others can recreate the environment you used.
 See the [Reproducible software environments](/reproducible_software_environments) page for guidance on containers and environment managers.
-- **Version and archive your software alongside your data.** Assign a version number to each release you use in a publication, and archive both the software and data together using a persistent identifier such as a Zenodo DOI.
-See the [Releasing software](/releasing_software) page for guidance.

 ## Further Reading